SohamNaik26/gully_guru/docs/api.md

 The GullyGuru API is a FastAPI-based backend service that provides all the data and business logic for the fantasy cricket platform.
 It handles user management, team management, player data, auctions, match data, and scoring.

+This document provides a high-level overview of the API architecture.
+For detailed information about specific components, please refer to the following documents:
+- [User Management System](user_management.md#api-system) - For user, group, and gully management APIs
+- [Auction Management System](auction_management.md#api-system) - For auction and bidding APIs

+## Architecture

+The GullyGuru API follows a modular architecture with clear separation of concerns:

+1. **API Layer** - FastAPI endpoints for handling HTTP requests
+2. **Service Layer** - Business logic encapsulated in service classes
+3. **Database Layer** - SQLModel-based models with proper relationships

 ## Core Components

 ### 1. User Management